pubkey/rxdb/docs-src/docs/rx-storage-sqlite.md

 } from 'rxdb-premium/plugins/storage-sqlite';

 /**
- * In Node.js, we get use the SQLite database
+ * In Node.js, we use the SQLite database
  * from the 'sqlite' npm module.
  * @link https://www.npmjs.com/package/sqlite3
  */